katcipis/courses/introduction-networks/notes.md

 Sometimes it is hard to see the benefits from it.
-The largest network on the time was the telecommunication network and it was based on a smart network with extremelly dump endpoints (the old phones).
+The largest network on the time was the telecommunication network and it was based on a smart network with extremely dump endpoints (the old phones).

 On the design of the IP protocol this idea of a dump pipe was applied, the IP protocol guarantees almost nothing.
 It does not guarantee delivery or